Lae-Alfheim/open.sh/README.md

 Todo
 ====

+- Option to change proxy port and ip
 - Option to stop proxychains
 - Detect if missing any required or wanted packages
 - add support for other browser like firefox, librewolf, brave, lynx, links, etc...